SuperCowPowers/workbench/docs/admin/aws_service_limits.md

 ## Questions?
 <img align="right" src="../../images/scp.png" width="180">

-The SuperCowPowers team is happy to answer any questions you may have about AWS and SageWorks.
-Please contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)
+The SuperCowPowers team is happy to answer any questions you may have about AWS and Workbench.
+Please contact us at [workbench@supercowpowers.com](mailto:workbench@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)